naveensilver/Docker/README.md

 ```
     docker network rm <network-id>
 ```
-- To remove unused networks at a time
+- To remove unused networks ALL at a time
 ```
     docker network prune
 ```